Give Thanks, Give Back by Hanna Rachocka is a charity exhibit benefiting the Carrollwood Cultural Center.

 The collection is a series of ten impasto acrylic paintings by Hanna Rachocka that transform the traditional still life into an elemental exploration of emotion, weather, and inner fire.
 Each vessel becomes a metaphor for the human spirit—resilient in rain, tangled in thought, radiant in bloom, or aflame with creative force.
 Together, the works weave a narrative of resilience, paradox, celebration, and transformation, inviting viewers to reflect on the seasons and storms of the soul.

 Adventures in Filmmaking: Silent Film June 22-July 10 A Summer Intensive for Ages 11-13.
+Sponsored by AdventHealth-Carrollwood.
 Let inspiration strike and put it on film!
 Students will be presented with film genres and then storyboard them into short films or videos.
-Working with film buffs and professionals, the sky is the limit to what they will create!
-Students will […]
+Working with film buffs and professionals, the sky is the limit to what they will […]

 Six paintings by William Talenti that started with a deliberate modality—Realistic, Abstract, or Non-Objective—pairing each with a "sister" painting on an opposing wall to serve as a formal counterpoint.

+Laugh Riot Comedy WeekJuly 6-10 (Week 6) Sponsored by A Friend of the Center.
 Knock, knock.
 Who’s there?
 It’s Comedy Week!
 Campers bring their best jokes and gags to polish as they learn different facets of comedy.
 Students will study the importance of timing and the punch line.
-They will create original props and practice the art of mime.
-Campers cannot be held responsible if they cause milk to […]
+They will create original props and practice […]

 The Carrollwood Community Chorus is open to anyone, regardless of experience, as long as you have a song in your heart.
 From the campfire to the Red Carpet, members from all walks of life come together to share their gift and love of song.
 The chorus performs regularly at the Center, local events and has […]